BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/intro.md

 # Programming Languages

 - Every program is written in a **language**:
-  - anyone can make a computer language
+  - Anyone can make a computer language
-  - different languages are good at different things
+  - Different languages are good at different things
-  - the manual is called **documentation**.
+  - The manual is called **documentation**.
 Read it.
 - Computer languages are not ambiguous.
 Specific words mean specific things.
 - We will be learning JavaScript, HTML, and CSS -- the languages designed to build the web.